Books I Didn’t Enjoy

-When I start reading a book and it becomes apparent that it is not worth continuing, I put it down.
-Life is too short to waste time on a bad book.
-In that same spirit, I don’t give books bad reviews because I never get far enough into them to have enough material to write a proper review.
+After reading a few pages in a book, and it becomes apparent that it is not worth continuing, I put it down.
+Life is too short to waste time on an awful book.
+However, I do not write nasty book reviews because I never read far enough to provide a proper evaluation.
+I feel this is unethical.

 James Michener is an epic author.
 Tales of the South Pacific, Space, and Hawaii.
-These are fantastic books, but they simply did not grab my attention.
-To me, the plots were too bold, to epic and impossible to relate to. l like plots that are more down to earth and I can connect to the characters.
+These are fantastic books, but none grabbed my attention.
+The plots were too bold, epic, and impossible to relate to. l like characters I can connect to and down-to-earth plots.

-At present, I am reading the book Column of Fire by Ken Follett.
-Like all of his books, it has a complex plot with lots of characters.
-From the start, it was clear that this was not his best work.
-While the story has a great premise, the execution, setting, pace, and characters let it down.
-I think Ken put too much effort on the history and not enough into the flow.
-Overall, there is too much filler and not enough solid story.
-I am about half way through and while I have decided to finish it, the review is going to be poor.
+I just read Column of Fire by Ken Follett.
+Like all of his books, it has a complex plot with many characters, but this one was not his best.
+The story has a great premise, but the execution, setting, pace, and characters disappoint.
+I think Ken put too much effort into the history and not enough into the flow.
+Overall, there was too much filler and not enough solid story.
+Because I read the whole thing, I left my first two-star review.

-There are complete genres of book that I avoid.
+There are complete bookstore aisles I avoid.
 Mysteries, horror, romance, cowboy, comic, poetry and travel.
-I never walk through those aisles at the bookstore.
-Fortunately, there are many authors with many books.
-Next on my reading list is “So, Anyway...” by John Cleese.
+Fortunately, there are many talented authors to choose from, and next on my reading list is “So, Anyway...” by John Cleese.
 Will I make it through the first chapter?
-Stay tuned to find out.
+Only time will tell.

 You’re the best -Bill